Skip to main content

 What Modules 5 and 6 ask

-HSC Physics Modules 5 (Advanced Mechanics) and 6 (Electromagnetism) together form 50% of the exam.
-They are the most calculation-heavy modules and the foundation for the more abstract Modules 7 and 8.
+HSC Physics Modules 5 (Advanced Mechanics) and 6 (Electromagnetism) are heavily-weighted, calculation-intensive modules (NESA does not publish fixed module weightings, but recent papers consistently distribute marks across all four Year 12 modules).
+They are the foundation for the more abstract Modules 7 and 8.

 The modules connect: classical mechanics provides the principles (forces, motion, energy), electromagnetism applies those principles to charged particles and conductors.